ecron11/aws-terraform-ec2-asg/README.md

 # aws-terraform-ec2-asg
-A practice project for EC2.
-Creates a variable number of ec2 instances in an auto-scaling group in a subnet
+A practice project for Terraform and AWS.
+An auto-scaling group of EC2 instances.
+Can be set dynamically